mrkarezina/my-voice-briefing/README.md

 Check it out on the [Google Assistant](https://assistant.google.com/services/a/uid/000000948558d976?hl=en_ca).
 Or ask your assistant, _"Hey Google, talk to My Voice Briefing"_.

+## Usage

+Install packages: `npm install`
+Start the dev server with: `jovo run --watch`

+### Testing
+So make sure only the i18n keys are returned instead of the full text go to `src/config.js` and comment out the specified section.
+Run tests with: `jest test`

+### Deployment
+To deploy the language model to google assistant run: `jovo build -p googleAction --deploy` **Note:** Every time you run this command to deploy to dialogueflow your webhook will be reset to the endpoint specified in `project.js`.

+To create zip bundle for Google Cloud Function: `npm run bundle`

 ## Actions on Google Directory Info
 **Short Description:** My Voice Briefing allows you to explore stories covering the voice space